In shift, RRHA to postpone plan to resume evictions for at least a month

 “RRHA is not just another landlord that’s trying to pay their mortgage; they’re obligated to provide housing for low-income people,” said Victoria Horrock, a housing attorney for the Legal Aid Justice Center.
 “If families in RRHA can’t pay the rent there, they need to investigate the reasons behind that.”

 Under mounting pressure from tenant advocates in late 2019, the housing authority halted evictions for the rest of that year.
-It extended its freeze through spring 2020, while offering residents payment plans to catch up on delinquent balances.
+It extended its freeze through spring 2020, while offering residents payment plans to catch up on rent.

 When the COVID-19 pandemic hit in early 2020, state officials temporarily closed courts and enacted protections intended to keep renters safely housed through the public health crisis.
 The Centers for Disease Control and Prevention moratorium, dating to last fall, presented another option for households to stave off eviction.
 It is currently scheduled to expire at the end of this month.